singh-man/books/crackingTheCoding/17_hard.md

 Understanding the  runtime of this  is even trickier than in the  prior  solution.
 Again,  let's imagine the  truly bizarre case,  where essentially everything looks like a valid word.

-One  way we can  approach it is to realize thatsplit(i) will only be computed once for each value of i.
-What  happens when we callsplit(i), assuming we've already calledsplit(i+l) through split(n -  1)?
+One  way we can  approach it is to realize that split(i) will only be computed once for each value of i.
+What  happens when we call split(i), assuming we've already called split(i+l) through split(n -  1)?

 ```
 split(i) ->  calls: